-The Nintendo Switch 2 requires microSD Express cards for storage expansion, as it requires faster data transfer speeds.
+The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 A very important detail: the Switch 2 uses MicroSD Express Cards, not regular MicroSD Memory cards.
-These are new Express cards and significantly faster than the older cards.
+These new Express cards are significantly faster than the older ones.
 When buying, look for the EX written on the card.

 Recommended Memory Cards for Nintendo Switch 2